ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share.md

 ```
 {: screen}

 The accessor share inherits the following characteristics from its origin share: profile, size, encryption type both at rest and in-transit.
-If you try to use this command with the property `--origin-share` with other properties such as `--iops`, `--profile`, `--bandwidth` and `--replica-share`, the request fails.
+If you try to use this command with the property `--origin-share` with other properties such as `--iops`, `--profile`, `--bandwidth`, and `--replica-share`, the request fails.
 {: important}

 For more information about the command options, see [`ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).